Saint Martin (island): Demographics

 On 1 January 2019, the population of the whole island was 73,777 inhabitants, with 41,177 living on the Dutch side and 32,489 on the French side.
-Note that the figure for the French side is based on censuses that took place after the devastation of Hurricane Irma in September 2017, whereas the figure for the Dutch side is only a post-censal estimate still based on the 2011 census.
+The figure for the French side is based on censuses that took place after the devastation of Hurricane Irma in September 2017, whereas the figure for the Dutch side is only a post-censal estimate still based on the 2011 census.
 The first census since Hurricane Irma on the Dutch side of the island is scheduled to take place in October 2022.
 Population of the island on 1 January 2017, before Hurricane Irma, was 75,869 (40,535 on the Dutch side, 35,334 on the French side).

 Due to a major influx of immigrants searching for better employment and living conditions over the past 30 years, the number of Creoles has been surpassed by the number of immigrants.
 The island's population is highly diverse, containing people from more than 70 countries.

 With so many nationalities present, quite a few languages are spoken.
 An English-based creole is the main local vernacular.
 However, the official languages are French for Saint-Martin, with Dutch and English being official for Sint Maarten.
 Other common languages include various French creoles (spoken by French Caribbean immigrants), Spanish (spoken by immigrants from the Dominican Republic, Puerto Rico, and various South American countries), and Papiamento (spoken by immigrants from Aruba, Bonaire and Curaçao).

 The most practiced religion is Roman Catholicism in French Saint-Martin, and Protestant denominations in Dutch Sint Maarten, particularly Methodism.
 The island also has small Jewish, Seventh-day Adventist, Hindu, Muslim, Sikh, Buddhist, and Rastafari communities.

 Culture

-The island is known for its cuisine. including Creole, French, and West Indian cooking.
+The island is known for its cuisine, including Creole, French, and West Indian cooking.
+The island's national dish is broth of conch served with dumplings.

 St. Martin's Dutch side has casinos.